karlcswanson/micboard/docs/platforms.md

-# Micboard Server Platforms
+# Micboard Platforms
-Micboard can run on a variety of platforms.
+Micboard runs on a variety of platforms.

-# MacOS
+# MacOS - From Source
 Install the Xcode command-line tools
 ```
 $ xcode-select --install